ets-labs/python-dependency-injector/README.rst

 ``Dependency Injector`` is a dependency injection framework for Python.

-The power of the framework is in its simplicity and straightforwardness.

-``Dependency Injector`` stands on two principles:
+It stands on two principles:

 - Explicit is better than implicit (PEP20).
 - Do no magic to your code.